 Not only are these games incredibly long, but they’re also incredibly good.
-After all, if you’re going to want to invest over 100 hours in a game, then you’re going to want to make sure it’s a good one!
+After all, if you’re investing over 100 hours in a game, then you want to make sure it’s a good one!

 6. Fallout 4

 When it comes to long games, Bethesda is one of the developers who has mastered the craft of creating them.